raymondjdugan/elixir-rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 - This class begins registering our Resource Owner with Spring Security

-- As well, it pulls the `Role` from our `User` in order to allow Spring Security to do Authorizations.
+- As well, it pulls the `Role` from our `AccountInfo` in order to allow Spring Security to do Authorizations.

 ```JAVA